 What is a PEP?

-A PEP is a type of hybrid pension plan under which the benefit is expressed as a lump sum amount rather than as an annuity payable at normal retirement age.
-Under a PEP formula, the benefit is usually defined as a percentage of a participant’s final average pay.
-The percentage typically accumulates over a participant’s career according to an annual schedule based on a participant’s age or years of service.
-A PEP also generally provides for hypothetical interest on a participant’s accumulated benefit.
+A PEP is a type of hybrid pension plan.
+The benefit is expressed as a lump sum amount instead of an annuity payable at normal retirement age.
+The benefit under a PEP formula is usually defined as a percentage of a participant’s final average pay.
+The percentage usually increases annually over a participant’s career based on his or her age or years of service.
+A PEP also generally provides hypothetical interest on a participant’s accumulated benefit.

 What issues do the Procedural Guidelines address?

-The PEP Determinations Worksheet and Explanation of PEP Plan Issues are for IRS employees to use in processing determination letter applications.
-These documents explain the issues unique to PEP plans that we will take into account when reviewing plan documents, such as how the provision of hypothetical interest impacts the plan’s compliance with the accrual rules of Internal Revenue Code Section 411(b)(1).
+The PEP Determinations Worksheet and the Explanation of PEP Plan Issues Memo are for IRS employees to use when reviewing determination letter applications.
+This guidance discusses the unique issues we consider when reviewing PEP plan documents.
+For example, does the hypothetical interest requirement affect the plan’s compliance with the accrual rules of Internal Revenue Code (IRC) Section 411(b)(1)?

-The PEP Memorandum highlights the plan document’s compliance with IRC Section 411(b)(1)(G), which generally provides that a participant’s accrued benefit under a qualified defined benefit plan cannot be reduced on account of any increase in the participant’s age or service.
+The PEP Memorandum helps IRS employees ensure the plan document meets IRC Section 411(b)(1)(G), which generally states that a participant’s accrued benefit in a qualified defined benefit plan can’t be reduced due to an increase in his or her age or service.

-- Notwithstanding any other provision in the plan, a participant’s accrued benefit as of any determination date will never be less than the benefit required to comply with IRC Section 411(b)(1)(G);
+- Aside from any other plan requirements, a participant’s accrued benefit as of any determination date won’t be less than the benefit required to meet IRC Section 411(b)(1)(G);

-- Notwithstanding any other provision in the plan, a participant’s accrued benefit may not be reduced on account of an increase in a participant’s age or service;
+- Aside from any other plan requirements, a participant’s accrued benefit won’t be reduced due to an increase in his or her age or service;

-- A participant’s accrued benefit as of any determination date shall not be less than the accrued benefit to which the participant would have been entitled if he had ceased accruals at the end of any prior plan year;
+- A participant’s accrued benefit as of any determination date won’t be less than the accrued benefit to which he or she would have been entitled if accruals ended as of the end of any prior plan year;

-- The accumulated benefit determined under the PEP formula as of any determination date cannot be less than the accumulated benefit as of the end of any prior year with interest credited to the determination date, determined as if the participant had ceased accruals as of the end of that prior plan year.
+- The accumulated benefit determined for the PEP formula as of any determination date can’t be less than the accumulated benefit at the end of any prior year with interest credited to the determination date and calculated as if accruals stopped at the end of the prior plan year.

-If a PEP does not have any of the of these provisions, we’ll generally ask the plan sponsor to amend the PEP retroactively to add provision 1 (“Notwithstanding any other provision in the plan, a participant’s accrued benefit as of any determination date will never be less than the benefit required to comply with section 411(b)(1)(G) of the Code”).
-While a plan sponsor may choose to add one of the other provisions, we note that provision 4 generally cannot be implemented in an ongoing plan without creating a cutback of benefits in violation of IRC Section 411(d)(6).
+If a PEP plan doesn’t have these provisions, we’ll usually ask the plan sponsor to amend the plan retroactively to add item 1.
+While a plan sponsor can choose to add one of the other requirements, item 4 generally can’t be added to a current plan without creating a cutback of benefits, which violates IRC Section 411(d)(6).